Prem-1431-Singh/Project-SKIDSCAN/README.md

 This tool is intended strictly for legal, authorized cybercrime investigation and research purposes only.
 Unauthorized use is prohibited.

 📌 Project Status
 Built as a group project at GURUGRAM POLICE (2025).
-Presented at college level.
+Presented at GURUGRAM POLICE CYBER SECURITY SUMMER INTERNSHIP  (GPCSSI) 2025